DariaSatco/nd0821-c2-build-model-workflow-starter/README.md

   -P hydra_options="modeling.random_forest.n_estimators=10 etl.min_price=50"
 ```

-### Train the model on a data sample
+## Train the model on a data sample

 Currently, raw data is sourced from `components/get_data/data`.
 There are 2 samples available: `sample1.csv` and `sample2.csv`.
-Whenever you plan to run model with a fresh data extracted, put it into data folder and update ``config.yaml`` with corresponding file name under `etl:sample: new_file_name`.
+Whenever you plan to run model with a fresh data extracted, put it into data folder and update ``config.yaml`` with corresponding file name under etl -> sample.
 Alternatively, you can pass the file name through the CLI as following:

 ```bash
 > mlflow run https://github.com/[your github username]/nd0821-c2-build-model-workflow-starter.git \